 Any foreign airline flying to and from the United States must accept emotional support animals on their flights.
 However, foreign airlines are only required to accept dogs as emotional support animals.

-Please note, according to the U.S. Department of Transportation, “U.S. airlines traveling to foreign countries are subject to the requirements of that foreign country regarding acceptance of service animals; not all countries permit service animals from other foreign countries.”
+Please note, according to the U.S. Department of Transportation, “U.S. airlines traveling to foreign countries are subject to the requirements of that foreign country regarding the acceptance of service animals; not all countries permit service animals from other foreign countries.”
 Make sure to check if your destination country allows your emotional support animal and if there are any other requirements to enter and exit the foreign country legally.

 Do I Have to get a New ESA Travel Letter Every Year to Fly?